fletcherian/fletcherian.github.io/_pages/about.md

   The paper develops an economic model explaining how countries shift early childhood development investments from health to education as they grow richer and survival improves.
 Using global data, it finds that nations first focus on survival-related spending, then sharply increase education investment with rising income and health quality—highlighting the importance of sequencing and tailoring ECD policies to the development stage rather than adopting uniform strategies.
   </p>
   <p>
-    See more <a href="https://fletcherian.github.io/publication/ece-jel" target="_blank" rel="noopener">here</a>.
+    See more <a href="https://fletcherian.github.io/publication/ece" target="_blank" rel="noopener">here</a>.
   </p>
 </details>
 <br>
 <details>
-  <summary><strong>Natural Disasters and the Intangibility of Risk Reduction: Experimental Evidence</strong></summary>
+  <summary><strong>Heterogeneous Risks and the Intangibility of Risk Reduction: Theory Experimental Evidence</strong></summary>
   <p>
-    The paper investigates how making disaster outcomes more tangible—by revealing whether losses were preventable—affects collective investment in risk mitigation.
+    The paper investigates how making disaster outcomes more tangible—by revealing whether losses were preventable—affects individual investment in risk mitigation.
 Using a theoretical model and a 2×2 lab experiment, it shows that when people can attribute outcomes to their own actions, they invest more in prevention after both success and failure, highlighting that causal feedback and observability are key to sustaining preventive behavior.
   </p>
   <p>
-    See more <a href="https://fletcherian.github.io/publication/intang-risk-group" target="_blank" rel="noopener">here</a>.
+    See more <a href="https://fletcherian.github.io/publication/intang-risk-hetrisk" target="_blank" rel="noopener">here</a>.
   </p>
 </details>
 <br>